 While it’s easy to assume most big-name actors with talent have won before, that’s definitely not the case.
 Here’s a list of industry heavyweights who have yet to take home the big prize.

-Perhaps one of the most underrated supporting actors during a career spanning 50 (!) years, Elliott finally got his first Academy Award nomination this year for his supporting role in Bradley Cooper’s musical drama A Star is Born.
-After racking up a long list of appearances in iconic films like Butch Cassidy and the Sundance Kid and The Big Lebowski, will he finally get the accolades he deserves?
-We’ll find out come February 24.
+Perhaps one of the most underrated supporting actors during a career spanning 50 (!) years, Elliott finally got his first Academy Award nomination in 2019 for his supporting role in Bradley Cooper’s musical drama A Star is Born.
+After racking up a long list of appearances in iconic films like Butch Cassidy and the Sundance Kid and The Big Lebowski, it was a well-deserved honor, but he ultimately lost the Oscar to Green Book actor Mahershala Ali.

 Smith got his start as a rapper, of course, which eventually led to his role as the titular Fresh Prince of Bel Air on TV.
 Smith eventually worked his way up the Hollywood A-list, delivering buzzworthy performances in blockbuster hit franchises like Men in Black and Bad Boys, becoming one of the most bankable stars in Hollywood.
 Smith has also shown serious acting chops in films like Ali and The Pursuit of Happyness, both of which earned him Academy Award nominations.
 Yet, despite those honors and plenty of attempts at critic-pleasing roles, Smith has never won the coveted gold statue.

 Holding the dubious record for the living actor with the most nominations but no wins, Close has seven nods to her name dating back to 1983’s The World According to Garp.
-She’s been nominated again this year for her role in The Wife.
+She was nominated most recently in 2019 for her role in The Wife.
 Prior to that, she got a nod for Albert Nobbs in 2012, among others, including her iconic role as a spurned lover in Fatal Attraction in 1988, when she was beaten out by Cher for Moonstruck.
 She has plenty of other awards to her name, including a Golden Globe for The Wife, which resulted in a passionate acceptance speech.
-If all goes well for the actress come the big day, she might finally be adding that Oscar to her long list of awards.

 A leading man known as a tremendous character actor, Depp couldn’t snag a statue for some of his most iconic roles.
 Nominated three times, once for playing Captain Jack Sparrow in Pirates of the Caribbean: The Curse of the Black Pearl (2004), then again for Finding Neverland (2005), and finally for Sweeney Todd: The Demon Barber of Fleet Street (2008), he hasn’t gotten any Oscar recognition for a decade.
 With his stock trending heavily downward for both personal and professional reasons, one wonders if he’ll ever make it to the podium.